+PBH 306: Health Research Methods

-PBH 306 and senior-level standing in the major
+• Senior-level standing in the major.

 PBH 487: Public Health Capstone II

 In this course students design a project from their learning in PBH 486.
 In coordination with their capstone advisor students are expected to envision a project that appropriately responds to their literature review findings.
 Students give an oral presentation of their project and submit a final paper.